15 The reflection effect

 As x increases in magnitude in either direction, the marginal increase in value from each incremental unit of x decreases.

-The result of this value function is risk-averse behaviour in the gain domain and risk-seeking behaviour in the loss domain.
+This value function results in risk-averse behaviour in the gain domain and risk-seeking behaviour in the loss domain.
 The following plot shows the diminishing effect in each direction.

 Code